Is European Myopia Towards Russia Damaging Its Ability To Recover Its Economies?

 Some 22,500 sanctions have been imposed by the West upon Russia, which in turn has become the most-sanctioned country in the world.
 According to the Center for a New American Security, Russia now accounts for 61% of all sanctions issued by the United States.
 That compares with perennial bad boys Iran (14%) and North Korea (2%).

 In terms of restricting Russia’s ability to access Western-made products, these have had little effect.
 Other third-party suppliers just filled the gap, buying and selling between the West and Russia.
-There is nothing that cannot be obtained in Russia today, from the latest Porsche to French wines, the latest phone or English mustard.
+There is nothing that cannot be obtained in Russia today, from the latest Porsche to French wines, the latest iphone or English mustard.

 What has impacted Russia negatively has been the secondary sanctions issue, in which Washington has threatened other countries with sanctions – and especially disconnection from the SWIFT payments system – if they process payments to and from Russia.
 While this has slowed trade growth – and especially with China – it hasn’t stopped it.
 What it has done however is two-fold – it has ushered in a profound non-Western distrust in how the United States in particular conducts its foreign policy and trade, which will lead to negative repercussions for the US down the line.
 It has also ushered in the beginning of alternative payment systems, which for Russia now has become a technical priority.

 This can be expected to materialise as early as next year.
-We know this because Russia has passed legislation allowing its Central bank to trade in cryptocurrencies next year, and has ordered its commercial banks to offer digital transfer services to all their clients from July 1.
+We know this because Russia has passed legislation allowing its Central bank to trade in cryptocurrencies and has ordered its commercial banks to offer digital transfer services to all their clients from July 1.
 China meanwhile has actioned nearly US$1 trillion in digital, non-SWIFT payments over the past 18 months.
 That amount alone is about 3.5 times the total volume of its annual trade with Russia.

 The longer-term impact will be increasing de-dollarisation, also significantly affecting the euro.
 It was notable that the New York based Nasdaq advised clients of a need to off-load dollars.